-How to transition to a circular economy for textiles
+Where is action most needed for a transition to a circular economy for textiles?

 Companies, governments, civil society organizations all have a role to play in creating a circular economy.
 These ten calls-to-action can help us accelerate the transition to a circular economy for textiles, and make it as impactful as possible.

 1. Incentivize and Support Design for Longevity and Recyclability